 When contractors showed up on Park Street in Yorkville, Illinois, on May 15, 2024, they expected to find water pipes in need of repair at their construction site.
 As workers dug deeper and deeper into their 12-foot trench, though, they uncovered something else—several unidentified bones.
 The crew called the Yorkville Police Department to report their findings.
 In turn, the Yorkville Police Department needed help identifying the skeletal remains and ruling out any foul play.
-To find answers to their questions, they knew who to turn to: Anne L. Grauer, PhD, professor of anthropology at Loyola University Chicago, former president of the Paleopathology Association, and the current editor-in-chief of The International Journal of Paleopathology.
+To find answers to their questions, they knew who to turn to: Anne L. Grauer, PhD, professor of anthropology at Loyola University Chicago, former president of the American Association of Biological Anthropologists, and the current editor-in-chief of The International Journal of Paleopathology.
 Grauer began helping local law enforcement in 1998 and the FBI in 2004 to resolve cases through bone analysis.

 When Grauer is called to assist on a case, her work begins before the bones even reach her lab.
 Law enforcement officers who have worked with her in the past know to send a photo of the remains first, even if they are only bone fragments, so she can identify whether they are human or not.
 Once that is confirmed, she travels to the location to survey the excavation site and look for contextual clues that might reveal information like whether the individual was in a grave, dragged to the burial site, ceremoniously laid to rest, or just placed in the ground.
 In the case of the Yorkville bones, Grauer noted that their relation to other excavated materials meant the remains had been in the ground for a long time.
 “It didn’t appear as though this could have been a much more recent cut into the ground,” she explained.
 “There was enough nonhuman material on top [of them] that was relatively undisturbed.”
 These soil conditions were her first hunch that the Yorkville bones were not part of a forensic case—that is to say, they were not part of a crime.

 Nevertheless, Grauer approaches each case with a blank slate, and she did not rule out its forensic potential on that observation alone.
 Officials placed every piece of recovered bone in its own bag, numbered it, and sealed it as evidence.
-They sent the remains to Grauer’s lab at Loyola, where she and a team of undergraduate and graduate students got to work as medical examiners.
+They sent the remains to Grauer’s lab at Loyola, where she and a team of undergraduate and graduate students got to work.
 The first task was to meticulously and gently clean the dirt on every bone, using water and soft bristle toothbrushes, and wait for them to dry.
 “We never leave human bones out or exposed,” said Grauer.
-“It’s always covered with a shroud out of respect for the individual.”
+“They are always covered with a shroud out of respect for the individual.”

 Forensic anthropology is my public service.
 By assisting law enforcement, by assisting families, I'm doing whatever I can to bring some kind of peace or closure.